neomundi-io/.github/profile/README.md

 > 🇫🇷 [Lire en français](README.fr.md)

+## Your AI makes mistakes.
+You find out too late.
+Neomundi tells you while it is happening.
 ---

 Your AI makes mistakes.
 That is not the real problem.
 The real problem is when you find out.